gawen/WireHub/README.md

 # WireHub

+WireHub (in a shell, *wh*) builds decentralized, peer-to-peer and secure overlay networks.
+It is a small (<10KLOC) and tends to be simple-to-use and easily extendable.

-WireHub (in a shell, *wh*) is a simple, small, peer-to-peer, decentralized, extensible VPN.
-It uses [WireGuard tunnels][wireguard] and provides distributed peer discovery & routing capabilities, NAT trasversal, extendable name resolving, ...
+It is built upon [WireGuard tunnels][wireguard] and provides distributed peer discovery & routing capabilities, NAT trasversal, extendable name resolving, ...

 It is written in C and Lua and is <10KLOC.